3 min read

 21/02/2023

-The last part of 2022 was marked by skyrocketing layoffs across the tech world.
+In recent times, there has been notable skyrocketing layoffs across the tech world.
 Major headlines announcing Apple, Microsoft, Google, Uber, Stripe, Lyft, Opendoor, and many others sacking thousands of employees over the previous period have caused a great deal of worry.
 And it is not the end… Only a few days ago, News Corp, the parent company of Wall Street Journal and New York Post, made their plans to cut 1250 employees public, following Yahoo, Disney, Zoom, eBay, and others, who have also started the process of rationalization of expenses on the workforce.

 As the trend continues into the new year’s shrinking economy, we see that not only the tech industry will suffer and we can expect this trend to spill over Europe, including Serbia.